DanielCEvans/Data-Preprocessing-of-IMDB-Data/README.md

 - The sum of missing values per column was calculated.
 - Due to there being such a small percentage of missing values in the startYear column, it was deemed appropritate to simply remove these observations from the data
-- As the amount of missing values is greater than 5% for ‘runtimeMinutes’, we imputed the mean value by ‘titleType’
+- As the amount of missing values is greater than 5% for ‘runtimeMinutes’, I imputed the mean value by ‘titleType’
-- We then checked to make sure that there were no further missing values in the dataset
+- I then checked to make sure that there were no further missing values in the dataset
-- We then checked for the presence of any infinite or nan values in the dataset of which there were none.
+- I then checked for the presence of any infinite or nan values in the dataset of which there were none.
-- We then checked for any inconsistencies in the dataset.
+- I then checked for any inconsistencies in the dataset.
 Such as negative values in time varaibles, movie rating being between 0 and 10, and startYear being less than 2020.

 ## Scan II
 ```